MichaelMiljanovic/CSCI4100F22Project/README.md

 ### Summative Assessment

-The final phase of marking will be carried out exclusively by the instructor.
+The final phase of marking will be carried out at the end of the course.
 This evaluation will be carried out more strictly, with higher expectations.
 In addition to your fully developed application, you will need to submit a technical report as a group effort, and each member will need to submit a ~5 minute demonstration video presentation of the app individually.
 This evaluation will be worth 50% of your final grade, divided into 30% (mobile application), 10% (group report), and 10% (individual demo).
 Students who do not submit any individual demo will receive a 0 for all parts of the summative assessment.

 #### Functional requirements (5 marks total)